-Over the course of fiscal 2021, cash flow is expected to improve due to: 1) continued growth in antigen and quality assessment product sales, 2) the start of meaningful sales of DxTM, 3) improvements in product pricing or other sales terms, 4) sales of higher percentage gross margin product from the Company's bioreactor production process, and 5) other business development and financial initiatives.
-Management expects these developments will significantly improve the overall liquidity position, as the Company's plans come to fruition.
+Over the course of fiscal 2021, cash flow was expected to improve due to: 1) continued growth in antigen and QAPs sales, 2) the start of meaningful sales of DxTM, 3) improvements in product pricing or other sales terms, 4) sales of better percentage gross margin product from the Company's bioreactor production process, and 5) other business development and financial initiatives.
+Management expects these developments will continue and thereby significantly improve the overall liquidity position, as the Company's plans come to fruition.

 To support the continued growth of the business, on January 30, 2020, the Company completed a non-brokered private placement offering of an aggregate of 11,800,000 units for total gross proceeds of \$2,360,000.
 Each unit consisted of one common share of Microbix and one common share purchase warrant.
 Each whole warrant entitles the holder to purchase one additional common share at an exercise price of \$0.36 for five years.
 The financing was non-brokered.
 Cash commissions of \$104,300 were paid and an aggregate of 521,500 Broker's Warrants were issued in the private placement offering.
 Each Broker's Warrant entitles the holder to purchase one unit at a price of \$0.36 for a period of five years.
-All securities issued under the private placement will be subject to a hold period expiring four months and one day from the date of closing.
+All securities issued under the private placement were subject to a hold period expiring four months and one day from the date of closing expiring four months and one day from the date of closing.